averykhoo/recipes/fuzzy/lamb-gyudon.md

 # Gyudon but with lamb and beef/chicken stock

+Based on a normal gyudon recipe, but with some substitutions

 1. Slice lamb/mutton into thin chunks
 2. Sear on both sides, then reserve separately
    1. Do NOT remove the lamb juices from the pan